October 4, 2024

 Straight-looking teeth vs healthy bite: what's the difference?

 Many patients arrive at our Brooklyn practice convinced they do not need treatment because their smile looks fine.
-After a proper exam with bite registration, panoramic X-ray, and 3D scan, a meaningful number turn out to have a functional issue worth correcting.
+After a proper exam with bite registration, radiographic evaluation, and a 3D scan, some turn out to have a functional issue worth improving.

 What to expect at a Brace Central evaluation